OliWright/IBM-5150-BIOS/README.md

 # IBM 5150 BIOS

-Reconstructed source for lots of early PC BIOSes can be found [here](https://sites.google.com/site/pcdosretro/ibmpcbios).
+When working with an old computer like the original IBM PC, sometimes the original BIOS can be unhelpful in diagnosing problems.
+At times it is very helpful if you're able to modify the code in some way.
+This project builds on a project that [reconstructed the original source code](https://sites.google.com/site/pcdosretro/ibmpcbios) by allowing that code to be assembled with a modern assembler ([uasm](http://www.terraspace.co.uk/uasm.html)).

-In order to assemble one of these BIOSes, you'll require an old assembler (MASM 4.0 or earlier) and you'll need to make some modifications to the source code.
-That can be problematic for those of us at nerd level 23 or below.
-This project is a modified 5150 V2 BIOS (U33 5700671 19th October 1981) that can be assembled using [uasm](http://www.terraspace.co.uk/uasm.html), which is a free modern assembler.
-You can use this as a starting point for further modifications.
+The BIOS in this project currently is a modified 5150 V2 BIOS (U33 5700671 19th October 1981).
+The modifications here should hopefully allow similar modifications to be made to other versions if required.

 To assemble the BIOS, use the following command